A mechanic’s view on VET completion success

 “I joke that if I go out in the rain I rust,” Cue says.
 “When I was learning the trade, I was playing and tinkering in my own time, doing my own projects at home, like fixing friend’s cars.
 Ever since 1974 - and it’s now 2019, it’s been a part of me and I never wanted to get too far away from that.”

 Successful completions often make the job ‘part of their life’ just like Cue has done for 45 years.

 “Apprentices are in there training for three or four years - it often goes past the three-year barrier.
 That’s a long time for a 17 or 18-year old - and even longer for a 35 year-old,” he says.
 “If the job becomes a part of you - that’s very helpful - rather than doing something that’s alien to your day-to-day life.
 In trades, there’s definitely more application to day-to-day life and that helps; in Australia, we have two and a half cars per family, so we have to rely on cars.”

 Since joining TAFE in 1999 Cue’s passion for vocational education and training saw him rise to become head teacher at TAFE’s Wetherill Park Heavy Vehicles section in 2004.
-It was the same interest in training that saw him promoted from trainer to RTO senior manager at the MTA in 2016.
+It was the same interest in training that saw him promoted from trainer to RTO senior manager at the MTA in 2016, and now General Manager of Training.
 Cue says that, while the industry is changing fast, he enjoys helping students see the potential in learning.

 “What I enjoy is seeing a green apprentice come to the ‘lights on’ moment when they start to understand the principles and can know why and how things work,” he says.
 “The industry is moving faster than most.
 The vehicles of today have more technology and systems integration in them than you could poke a stick at.
 Helping the guys to know how to build in themselves the capability to diagnose and to adapt their learning to previously unknown systems and processes is very gratifying.”